History of Haiti: Napoleon defeated (1802–1804)

 Afterward, Leclerc was replaced by Donatien-Marie-Joseph de Vimeur, vicomte de Rochambeau.
 Rochambeau wrote to Napoleon that, to reclaim Saint-Domingue, France must "declare the negroes slaves, and destroy at least 30,000 negroes and negresses."
 In his desperation, he turned to increasingly wanton acts of brutality; the French burned alive, hanged, drowned, and tortured black prisoners, reviving such practices as burying blacks in piles of insects and boiling them in cauldrons of molasses.
 One night, at Port-Républican, he held a ball to which he invited the most prominent mulatto ladies and, at midnight, announced the death of their husbands.
 However, each act of brutality was repaid by the Haitian rebels.
 After one battle, Rochambeau buried 500 prisoners alive; Dessalines responded by hanging 500 French prisoners.
 Rochambeau's brutal tactics helped unite black and mulatto soldiers against the French.

 As the tide of the war turned toward the former slaves, Napoleon abandoned his dreams of restoring France's New World empire.
 In 1803, war resumed between France and Britain, and with the Royal Navy firmly in control of the seas, reinforcements and supplies for Rochambeau never arrived in sufficient numbers.
 To concentrate on the war in Europe, Napoleon signed the Louisiana Purchase in April, selling France's North American possessions to the United States.
 The Haitian army, now led by Dessalines, devastated Rochambeau and the French army at the Battle of Vertières on 18 November 1803.

-On 1 January 1804 Dessalines then declared independence, reclaiming the indigenous Taíno name of Haiti ("Land of Mountains") for the new nation.
+On 1 January 1804 Dessalines then declared independence, reclaiming the indigenous Taíno name of Haiti ("Land of Mountains") for the new sovereign state.
 Most of the remaining French colonists fled ahead of the defeated French army, many migrating to Louisiana or Cuba.
 Unlike Toussaint, Dessalines showed little equanimity with regard to the whites.
 In a final act of retribution, the remaining French were slaughtered by Haitian military forces in a white genocide.
 Some 2,000 Frenchmen were massacred at Cap-Français, 900 in Port-au-Prince, and 400 at Jérémie.
 He issued a proclamation declaring, "we have repaid these cannibals, war for war, crime for crime, outrage for outrage."